GfSE/SAF-Specification/src/index.md

 # SAF Documentation

 This site contains both documentation for users of SAF and developers of SAF.
-To understand how to use SAF, head over to **[Using SAF](using.md)**.
-To understand how we develop SAF, see **[Development Documentation](devdoc.md)**.
-We always welcome contributions from our MBSE community to improve SAF, see [how to contribute to SAF](contributing.md).
+To understand how to use SAF, head over to [Using SAF](./userdoc/using.md).
+To understand how we develop SAF, see [Development Documentation](./devdoc/devdoc.md).
+We always welcome contributions from our MBSE community to improve SAF, see [how to contribute](./userdoc/contributing.md).

 # Example
 The System Architecture Framework Specification application is demonstrated using the **Fire Forest Detection System (FFDS)** example, courtesy of Tim Weilkiens.
 The Fire Forest Detection System example is based on the publication **SYSMOD - The Systems Modeling Toolbox, 3rd edition Pragmatic MBSE with SysML, Tim Weilkiens**